xcarrillo1/capstone-frontend/README.md

 [Click here](netlifylink) to check out the app!

 ## Future Enhancements:
-For future enhacements, I would to have filters to sort the reviews by the sport/venue.
+For future enhacements, I would like to have filters to sort the reviews by the sport/venue.